castle-engine/castle-engine/tools/castle-editor/README.md

 Now:
 * Visual inspector. designer etc.
+    * Component wrapper will also need info about what is default, to know what to save... to json, and for lfm -- se TCastleColorPersistent.DefineProperties todo
     * UI of designer needs to be improved to clearly communicate what is happening:
 	* File->Open should by default show our project directory, and warn when opening/saving xx.castle-xxx outside of our project